eR-Biostat/Courses/Linear Models/Homework Assignments/README.md

 # The >eR-Biostat initative
 # Linear Models

-Details about the slides by topic
+# Homework assignments

-Co-authors of slides
+Details about the homeworks.

-Co-authors of notes.
+Tpoics

-**Links to FACEBOOK and Twitter **
+Notes for students.

-**Link to project website **
+Notes for teachers.

 Explain how the slides are structure